mist64/cbmbus_doc/7 JiffyDOS.md

 Note that this sidechannel communication will be repeated with every TALK and LISTEN command, and the result is only valid for the subsequent TALK/LISTEN session.
 This is necessary, because a device could be replaced with a different one between sessions, or the JiffyDOS ROM of either the computer or the drive could be switched on or off.

-XXX it's possible for a device to only support RECEIVE & LOAD, and for a host to only support SEND, or just RECEIVE, or just RECEIVE & LOAD

 # Byte Transfer

 The new byte transmission protocols all have in common that the CLK and DATA lines are used to transmit two data bits at a time.
 Since there is now no wire left to signal when the data is valid, the whole transmission is timing-based.
 After a handshake before every byte, 2 bits are transmitted every 11-13 µs – close to the maximum speed the wires can be driven by a 1 MHz 6502 CPU, which JiffyDOS was designed for.
 This makes data transmission with JiffyDOS about 10x faster than with Standard Serial.

 JiffyDOS considers devices real-time capable.
 During communication, they must be able to react to any signal within no more than 13 µs and exact to a window of 7 µs.
 Controllers may have many things going on, like interrupts and DMA and are thus not considered real-time capable[^2].
-No matter the transmission direction, it is therefore always the controller that starts the timed transmission window of about XXX 65 µs during which both participants must be uninterrupted.
+No matter the transmission direction, it is therefore always the controller that starts the timed transmission window of 63 µs during which both participants must be uninterrupted.

 The following graphic illustrates this – it will be described in detail in later sections.